build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 authorName: Cobus Bernard
 date: 2023-01-03
 ---
 Manually setting up and configuring the packages required to run a Python web app using [Nginx](https://www.nginx.com/) and [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) on a server can be time consuming — and it's tough to accomplish without any errors.
 EC2 instances have the ability to run [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) scripts when the instance start up.
 You can automate creating all the infrastructure and scripts using [CDK](https://docs.aws.amazon.com/cdk/api/v2/) to configure your instance when it first boots to reduce errors while setting up Nginx and uWSGI.
-We will be using a bash script to install and configure Nginx and uWSGI, set up a systemd service for uWSGI, and copy our application using CDK.
+We will be using a bash script to install and configure Nginx and uWSGI, set up a `systemd` service for uWSGI, and copy our application using CDK.
 We will cover how to:

 - Create an AWS CDK stack with an Amazon EC2 instance, a security group with inbound access, and an IAM instance profile.
 - Install software packages on the EC2 instance's first launch by creating a user data asset.
 - Configure the software packages after installation using a script downloaded by the user data.
 - Deploy the application using user data.

+## Table of Contents

 | Attributes             |                                                                 |
 |------------------------|-----------------------------------------------------------------|